 Not that it has anything to do with concealed carry, but the finish of the Bersa 45UC leaves a desire for a better finish as compared to the G36.
 Again, the nod goes to the G36.

-Takedown of both weapons for cleaning is a very simple task.
+The takedown of both weapons for cleaning is a very simple task.
 First, ensure that both weapons are safe and the magazines removed.
 Decock the Bersa 45UC if cocked.
 The Bersa 45UC takes a flip of the disassembly lever to remove the slide from the frame (Note: if the decocking/safety lever is in the ‘Safe’ position, it will fall forward when you remove the slide from the frame).
 You must first pull the trigger of the G36; move the slide of the G36 slightly rearward, and then the pull down the slide lock from both sides.

 A major difference in the weapons is the barrel.
 While the Bersa uses a conventionally rifled barrel (hexagonal), the G36 uses octagonal rifling that (claimed) provides a better gas seal in the large caliber .45ACP.
-Glock advises against using lead projectiles and recommends only semi-jacketed or FMJ ammunition be fired through their weapons.
+Glock advises against using lead projectiles and recommends only semi-jacketed or FMJ ammunition should be fired through their weapons.
 The Bersa, on the other hand, allows the firing of non-jacketed ammunition.
 Many agree that if you want to shoot lead bullets and/or reload your ammunition, purchase an after market barrel from Bar-Sto or Lone Wolf.

 In addition, one of the major differences between the G36 and the Bersa 45UC is the amount of support at the rim of the cartridge.
 While the Bersa 45UC’s chamber (right) nearly surrounds the belted rim of the cartridge, the G36 (and all Glock pistols) barrel (left) does not support the cartridge fully at the bottom.
 Supposedly, this has caused some consternation among those who reload their ammunition.
 The simple fact of the matter is that most all of the Glock problems today are caused by case failures induced by those who reload their ammunition, and by a very small amount of bad factory ammo, as well as by not maintaining the Glock pistols as originally designed.